devchakraborty/fbchatbot/README.md

   port: 3000 // port to run the web server on, can also specify PORT env var });

-// Respond to incoming messages
+// Respond to incoming events
 // Valid events are: pre_checkout, message, delivery, read, postback, optin, referral, payment, checkout_update, account_linking bot.on('message', function(message) {
    // ... do something with the message